CPJPRINCE/opex_manifest_generator/README.md

 ## Usage

 ### Folder Manifest Generation

 The basic version of the program will generate only folder manifests, this acts recursively, so every folder within that folder will have an Opex generated.

 To run open up a terminal and run the command:

-`opex_generate {path/to/your/folder}`
+`opex_generate "{path/to/your/folder}"`

-Replacing `{path/to/your/folder}`; for instance, on Windows this looks like:
+Replacing `{path/to/your/folder}` with your folder path in quotations; for instance, on Windows this looks like:

-`opex_generate "C:\Users\Christopher\Downloads\"`
+`opex_generate "C:\Users\Christopher\Downloads"`

-This is geared towards usage with the Opex Ingest Workflow with Folder Manifest Requirement enabled.
-By creating these opexes, we can ensure that the workflow will check the .

 ### Fixity Generation

-To generate a fixity for each file within a given folder, we can add the `-fx` option.
+To generate a fixity for each file within a given folder and add it to the Opex, you can use the `-fx` option.

 `opex_generate "C:\Users\Christopher\Downloads\" -fx`

-To utilise a different algorithm:
+By default this will run with the SHA-1 algorithm.
+To utilise a different algorithm, specify it like so:

-`opex_generate "C:\Users\Christopher\Downloads\" -fx -alg SHA-256`
+`opex_generate "C:\Users\Christopher\Downloads\" -fx SHA-256`

-This is intended to add an additional check to the Opex Ingest Workflow and other upload methods, ensuring that the content is safely delivered with matching Hashes.
+You can utilise MD5, SHA-1, SHA-256, SHA-512 algorithms.

 ### Zipping

-We can also utilise the zip option to bundle the opex and content into a zip file.
+You can also utilise the zip option to bundle the opex and content into a zip file.
 For use with manual ingests or for Starter / UX2 users.

-`opex_generate "C:\Users\Christopher\Downloads\" -fx -alg SHA-1 -z`
+`opex_generate "C:\Users\Christopher\Downloads\" -fx SHA-1 -z`

-Currently, no files will be removed after the zipping; keep in mind the available space. *Also be aware that running this command multiple times in row will break existing Opex files.
+Currently, no files will be removed after the zipping.
+Be aware that running this command multiple times in row will break existing Opex's.

 ### Clearing Opex's